gregdaynes/after.coffee/src/_posts/2021-09-19-cupped-brews.md

   - Experiments
 ---

-I am realizing how disorganized my Github repository list is.
-Until I work through each repository and determine the state, this list will serve as things I would like to direct your attention to.
+I realize how disorganized my Github repository list has become.
+Until I tidy it, this list will serve as _things I have worked on recently_.

 {% include toc.html %}